FelippeTeracini/Compilador_linguagem_julia/README.md

     $ 2

-Alternatively it is also possible to use a text file to represent the input.
+Alternatively, it is also possible to use a text file to represent the input.
 To do that, write the operation on the text file and then run the following code:

     $ python main.py < example.txt